 Dolphins are common in Mnemba Atoll and even turtles can be found on several of Zanzibar dive sites.
-However, if you are looking to dive with sharks, manta rays and whale sharks, you should know that Zanzibar is not a big pelagic destination.
+However, if you are looking to dive with manta rays and whale sharks, you should know that Zanzibar is not a pelagic destination.

 Bottlenose Dolphin